exercism/python/reference/exercise-concepts/binary-search-tree.md

 ## Concepts

-- [class][class]: a general comprehension of class concept and and how it works is required, `class` statement
+- [class][class]: a general comprehension of class concept and how it works is required, `class` statement
 - [Implied Argument][implied-argument]: student needs to know how to use statement `self` in a class
 - [class members][class-members]: student must know how members of a class work
 - [class methods][class-methods]: student must know how methods of a class work inside and outside the class, the use and meaning of `def` statement